Healing Gardens at the Cone Health Cancer Center and Wesley Long Hospital

 Two acres of natural area adjacent to Cone Health Cancer Center & Wesley Long Hospital are being transformed.
 Vision and inspiration to create the new Healing Gardens has come from a group of community volunteers and Cone Health leaders who recognize the benefits of nature to enhance the capacity for healing.

 Landscape architect, Sally Pagliai was inspired to donate well over 200 hours of time, as a result of the care her husband received at the Center.
-Mary Magrinat, a cancer survivor and her husband, local oncologist Dr. Gus Magrinat, are chairing a community campaign to raise $1.2 million for the Wetland and Meditation Gardens, the first of which is now open.
+Mary Magrinat, a cancer survivor and her husband, local oncologist Dr. Gus Magrinat, chaired a community campaign to raise approximately $1.3 million to develop the Wetland and Meditation Gardens.

 Follow the progress of the project through photos and videos on Facebook: https://www.facebook.com/HealingGardensConeHealth